AdobeDocs/experience-manager-learn.en/help/cloud-service/introduction/architecture.md

 {{edge-delivery-services}}

-Explore the underlying architecture and important pieces of AEM as a Cloud Service.
-Deep dives into Cloud Manager and the APIs.
+Explore the underlying architecture and important pieces of AEM as a Cloud Service with Edge Delivery Services.

 >[!VIDEO](https://video.tv.adobe.com/v/330542?quality=12&learn=on)